Júnior Alonso: Krasnodar

 On 7 January 2022, Russian club Krasnodar announced that the terms of transfer has been agreed with Atlético Mineiro, and the terms of the 3.5-year contract has been agreed with Alonso.
 The contract was signed on 12 January 2022.
 On 3 March 2022, following the Russian invasion of Ukraine, Krasnodar announced that his contract was suspended and he would not train with the team, but the contract was not terminated and remained valid.

 Return to Atlético Mineiro (loan)

 On 14 March 2022, Atlético Mineiro announced the return of Alonso on loan until the end of 2022.

 Second return to Atlético Mineiro

 On 10 July 2024, Alonso rejoined Atlético Mineiro on a two-and-a-half-year deal.

+Atlanta United

+On 13 July 2026, Alonso joined Major League Soccer club Atlanta United FC through the 2028-29 season.

 International career

 Alonso is a full international for Paraguay, having made his senior debut for his country in 2013.

 In a 2018 FIFA World Cup qualifying match on 23 March 2017, Alonso scored the winning goal, and his first for the national team, in a 2–1 defeat of Ecuador.

 On 29 May 2019, Alonso was selected to the final 23-man roster for the 2019 Copa América in Brazil.
 He would go on to start in all four of Paraguay's matches, playing every single minute, as they lost in the quarter-finals in a penalty shoot-out to hosts and eventual champions Brazil.

+On 1 June 2026, he was named by head coach Gustavo Alfaro in Paraguay's 26-man squad for the 2026 FIFA World Cup.